Alejogb1/job-board/blog-data/is-there-a-better-way-of-labeling-data-than-knn.md

 id: "is-there-a-better-way-of-labeling-data-than-knn"
 ---

-Okay so you're asking if there's anything *better* than KNN for labeling data Right I get it KNN it's like the bread and butter of simple classification It's easy to understand easy to implement but man it can get kinda clunky real fast especially with high-dimensional data or big datasets I've been there trust me I've spent countless nights staring at KNN outputs wondering if there's a better way and spoiler there is like a whole universe of better ways
+ so you're asking if there's anything *better* than KNN for labeling data Right I get it KNN it's like the bread and butter of simple classification It's easy to understand easy to implement but man it can get kinda clunky real fast especially with high-dimensional data or big datasets I've been there trust me I've spent countless nights staring at KNN outputs wondering if there's a better way and spoiler there is like a whole universe of better ways

 Let's break it down first why KNN sometimes feels like a sledgehammer when you need a scalpel